Jellonator/Emailang/DOC.md

 A tuple with a single value can be constructed by adding a single comma after the value, e.g. `("foo",)`.
 An empty tuple can be constructed with `(,)`.

+Alphanumeric words, e.g. `foo`, `bar_baz` and `123`, will all be treated as a string, provided they contain no whitespace or unexpected characters.

 ### Operators
 The following operators exist: